-- The RTR Seminar, offering in-depth orientation, structure and support for residents’ upcoming year as co-teachers, residents, and cohort colleagues.
-Topics range from constructing an RPS lesson plan to presenting a professional image to communicating with parents to building trust between cohort members.
+- The RTR Forum, offering in-depth orientation, structure and support for residents’ upcoming year as co-teachers, residents, and cohort colleagues.
+Topics range from constructing a district specific lesson plan to presenting a professional image to communicating with parents to building trust between cohort members.
 This series continues throughout the year on a monthly basis.

 - Graduate coursework: At least 2 late afternoon classes a week and Fridays (9-12 credit hours)

 - Graduate seminars: At least 1 late-afternoon class and Fridays (9-12 credit hours)

 The Nuances of the RTR Year